elmtree-askmo/cloudcannon-app/content/learn/biology/how-do-you-formulate-a-research-question-in-scientific-inquiry.md

 url: /learn/biology/questions/how-do-you-formulate-a-research-question-in-scientific-inquiry
 score: -1.0
 related_article1:
-    id: 167512
+    id: 167523
-    title: What are the different types of reproduction and why are they important for species continuity?
+    title: >-
+        How is fitness defined and measured in the context of evolution?
     subject: Biology
-    url: /learn/biology/questions/what-are-the-different-types-of-reproduction-and-why-are-they-important-for-species-continuity
+    url: /learn/biology/questions/how-is-fitness-defined-and-measured-in-the-context-of-evolution
 related_article2:
-    id: 167522
+    id: 167519
-    title: What factors affect an organism's survival and reproductive success?
+    title: >-
+        How is a phylogenetic tree used to interpret evolutionary relationships?
     subject: Biology
-    url: /learn/biology/questions/what-factors-affect-an-organisms-survival-and-reproductive-success
+    url: /learn/biology/questions/how-is-a-phylogenetic-tree-used-to-interpret-evolutionary-relationships
 related_article3:
-    id: 167510
+    id: 167508
-    title: What is homeostasis and why is it important for living organisms?
+    title: >-
+        What are the essential components of designing a scientific experiment?
     subject: Biology
-    url: /learn/biology/questions/what-is-homeostasis-and-why-is-it-important-for-living-organisms
+    url: /learn/biology/questions/what-are-the-essential-components-of-designing-a-scientific-experiment
 related_article4:
-    id: 167504
+    id: 167512
-    title: What is the role of observation in the scientific method?
+    title: >-
+        What are the different types of reproduction and why are they important for species continuity?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-role-of-observation-in-the-scientific-method
+    url: /learn/biology/questions/what-are-the-different-types-of-reproduction-and-why-are-they-important-for-species-continuity
 related_article5:
-    id: 167523
+    id: 167513
-    title: How is fitness defined and measured in the context of evolution?
+    title: >-
+        What mechanisms drive evolution and how do they impact biodiversity?
     subject: Biology
-    url: /learn/biology/questions/how-is-fitness-defined-and-measured-in-the-context-of-evolution
+    url: /learn/biology/questions/what-mechanisms-drive-evolution-and-how-do-they-impact-biodiversity
 ---

 &nbsp;